OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ### 3.7.
 Automated Decision-Making (ADM)

-Automated decision-making is the process of making a decision by automated means without any human involvement.
+The automated decision-making is the process of making a decision by automated means without any human involvement.
 These decisions can be based on factual data, as well as on digitally created profiles or inferred data.

 ### 3.8.
 OETP Disclosure Format